Battle of the Tiger's Mouth: Final encounters in December 1809 and January 1810

+The Portuguese were not interested in treason and rejected this too.

+The Black Flag Fleet then suffered another heavy blow, in the form of the defection of an ally or vassal pirate fleet, the Black Flag Fleet, to the Chinese authorities, under an offer of redemption.

+After this, Cheung Po Tsai tried a new tactic and sent out a small group of smaller and faster ships to distract the squadron of Alcoforado.
+The bulk of the fleet was then shifted to narrow channels were they could not be reached by the heavier Portuguese ships.
+Cheung Po Tsai also forced American and British prisoners to teach his crew how to properly use cannon.
+British merchants also supplied the pirates with weapons and ammunitions in the hopes that the Portuguese would be defeated, so that the Qing would have to turn to them for help instead.

-On January 3 and 4, Alcoforado inflicted further losses on the Chinese fleet in two more separate engagements.
-Finally, on January 21, Cheung Po Tsai mobilized his entire fleet, numbering over 300 ships, 1500 guns and 20,000 men, in a last-ditch attempt to defeat the small Portuguese flotilla, anchored by Lantau Island.
-Despite Chinese numbers, the pirate fleet had in fact great difficulties maneuvering around the small Portuguese fleet without blocking each other's path or line of fire; Portuguese gunners on the other hand could accurately fire explosive rounds on the concentrated mass of enemy junks.
-Then, the brig Conceição ran aground, risking being grappled and boarded by an overwhelming number of enemies; with the assistance of the brig Carlota of Gonçalves Carocha, the Conceição refloated, and rejoined the battle.
-Eventually, Alcoforado noticed that on the center of the fleet was a very large junk transformed into a floating pagoda and ordered the artillery to fire upon it, until it finally sank.
-Upon seeing the pagoda-ship disappear, the pirate fleet scattered, and most of it retreated into the shallow Hiang San River, where Portuguese ships couldn't enter due to their larger draught.
+Alcoforado inflicted further losses on the Chinese fleet in two more separate engagements, on January 3 and 4.
+Finally, on January 21 Alcoforado anchored his flotilla by Lantau Island and Cheung Po Tsai mobilized his entire fleet, numbering over 300 ships, 1500 guns and 20,000 men, in a last-ditch attempt to defeat the Portuguese.
+In spite of their numbers, the pirate fleet had great difficulties maneuvering around the small Portuguese fleet without blocking each other's path or line of fire; Portuguese gunners on the other hand could accurately hit the concentrated mass of enemy junks.
+The Conceição ran aground and risked being boarded by an overwhelming number of enemies, but with the help of the Princesa Carlota commanded by Gonçalves Carocha, the Conceição refloated at the end of an hour and rejoined the battle.
+Carocha ordered his artillery to fire on a great floating pagoda in the center of the pirate fleet, and upon seeing the pagoda-ship sink, the pirate fleet scattered.
+Most retreated into the shallow Hiang San river mouth or bay, where Portuguese ships couldn't enter due to their larger draught.

-Alcoforado ordered the rivermouth to be blockaded, and the pirate fleet was finally cornered and trapped inside it.
+Alcoforado had his ships form a line across the bay and thus the pirate fleet was finally cornered inside.